 A blessing for small businesses: Payment gateways can quickly access small businesses once they integrate with payment aggregators.
 Payment aggregators are cost-effective for micro-transactions The payment aggregator model tends to provide a platform for online transaction processing, with minimal or no startup fees and fixed costs.

 It is a common misunderstanding that payment gateways alone are enough to process payments.
 This would work for a brick and mortar store (a POS machine for example) but not online.
-Online, a payment gateway is just the technological side of the transaction.
+An online payment gateway is just the technological side of the transaction.
 It mostly takes care of the data in the payment messages.

 The payment gateway has a bank working behind the scenes to issue merchant accounts.
 When there are too many merchants applying for merchant accounts, willing to process payments, the authorizing banks will have to organize both the underwriting and fund transfer process for multiple merchants, which could become too much.
 This is where payment aggregators came in.
 Payment aggregators went through the underwriting process with the acquiring bank and processed payments for many smaller sub-merchants